Division of Social Sciences & History

 205 Kethley Hall

 Director, The Madison Center for Civic Engagement and History

 Kethley Hall 220

 Ph.D., Louisiana State University

 B.A., Summa Cum Laude, Spring Hill College

-I am Assistant Professor of History at Delta State University where I teach courses on the Early American Republic and the Atlantic World.
+I am Associate Professor of History at Delta State University where I teach courses on the Early American Republic and the Atlantic World.
 My research and teaching interests include African-American history, the history of ideas, global colonialism, and race and freedom in the Atlantic World.
 I often look for ways to allow my students to experience history and the processes involved in its creation—including roleplaying exercises, creative and collaborative projects, and the use of contemporary comparisons to create connections between students’ experiences and the past.
 This lets students become part of the history they study, and more fully understand how history is fundamentally human.